 Dongdaemun Night Market

-Looking to fill up your travel backpack?
-You’ll just about everything you’d ever need—whether it’s clothing, fashion accessories, toys, or souvenirs—at Dongdaemun Night Market.
-And although the bulk of the market, holed up in the multi-story buildings and tents around Dongdaemun History & Culture Park Station, caters to fashionistas and bargain-hunters, there’s another brilliant reason to spend your night hangin’ out here: Seoul street food.
+The bulk of Dongdaemun Market is holed up in the multi-story buildings and tents around Dongdaemun History & Culture Park Station.
+And although it caters mostly to fashionistas and bargain-hunters, there’s another brilliant reason to spend your night hangin’ out here: Seoul street food.

-Getting to Dongdaemun Night Market: Both the Dongdaemun Station and Dongdaemun History & Culture Park Station, put you in the vicinity of Dongdaemun Night Market.
-Use exit #4 of the Dongdaemun History & Culture Park Station for the open market and exit #8 of Dongdaemun Station for Mukja Golmok.
+Getting there: Both the Dongdaemun Station and Dongdaemun History & Culture Park Station put you in the vicinity of Dongdaemun Night Market.
+Use exit #4 of the Dongdaemun History & Culture Park Station for the open market.
+For Mukja Golmok, use exit #8 of Dongdaemun Station.

 Namdaemun Night Market

-Part of Seoul’s most famous 24-hour market, Namdaemun Night Market wheels and deals from the late evening until the sun comes up.
-As one of the best places to find a bargain in the city, this bustling night market will keep you on your toes perfecting your haggling skills with Seoul’s most skilled vendors.
+Part of Seoul’s most famous 24-hour market, Namdaemun Night Market wheels and deals from late evening until the sun comes up.
+As one of the best places to find a bargain in Seoul, this bustling night market will keep you on your toes perfecting your haggling skills with Seoul’s most skilled vendors.

-Like all the best night markets in Seoul, Namdaemun Night Market features just about anything you’d ever want from household goods to clothing.
-The real excuse for dropping in at night for most though is a chance to sample the market’s gastronomical goodness.
+Namdaemun Night Market features just about anything you’d ever want, from household goods to clothing.
+The real excuse for dropping in at night, though, is a chance to sample the market’s gastronomical goodness.

-Getting to Namdaemun Night Market: Take subway Line 4 to Hoehyeon Station.
+Getting there: Take subway Line 4 to Hoehyeon Station.
 Use Exit 5 to enter the market through Gate 6, close to Kalguksu Alley and a large concentration of excellent food stalls.

-On the ground floor of Gwangjang Market, foodies will relish the chance to sample some of Seoul’s best Korean street food.
-All of the city’s favourite snacks are here including bibimbap, gimbap, hotteok, and tteokbokki.
+Gwangjang Market’s true worth, however, shines through the tastebuds.
+On the ground floor of Gwangjang Market, foodies will relish the chance to sample some of Seoul’s tastiest Korean street food.
+All the city’s favourite snacks are here, including bibimbap, gimbap, hotteok, and tteokbokki.

-What Gwangjang Market is especially famous for though is its bindaetteok.
-These traditional Korean pancakes, made from mung beans rather than wheat flour, are packed with flavour.
-Recipes vary but most feature kimchi, ground pork, sesame oil, scallions, and other savoury ingredients for a powerful taste profile.
+What Gwangjang Market is especially famous for, though, is its bindaetteok.
+These traditional Korean pancakes are made from mung beans rather than wheat flour and are packed with flavour.
+Bindaetteok recipes vary, but most feature kimchi, ground pork, sesame oil, scallions, and other savoury ingredients for a powerful taste profile.

-Getting to Gwangjang Market: Take Subway Line 1 to Jongno 5-ga Station.
+Getting there: Take Subway Line 1 to Jongno 5-ga Station.
 Exit 8 is closest to the market.

 Bamdokkaebi Night Market

 Originally starting off in Yeouido, the popular Bamdokkaebi Night Market is distinctive among Seoul night markets.
-Unlike the others, Bambokkaebi is spread over several different locations around the city, each giving off its own unique vibe and specializing in different goods.
+Unlike the others, Bambokkaebi is spread over several locations around the city.
+Each market gives off its own unique vibe and specializes in different goods.